 OMICS MASTER pipeline inputs a FASTQ file and outputs an enriched VCF file.
 This pipeline is able to queue all the jobs to PBS by only launching a process taking all the necessary input files and creates the intermediate and final folders

 Let us see each of the OMICS MASTER solution components:

 This component is composed by a set of programs that carry out quality controls, alignment, realignment, variant calling and variant annotation.
 It turns raw data from the sequencing machine into files containing lists of variants (VCF) that once annotated, can be used by the following components (discovery and diagnosis).

-We distinguish three types of sequencing instruments: bench sequencers (MySeq, IonTorrent, and Roche Junior, although this last one is about being discontinued), which produce relatively Genomes in the clinic
+We distinguish three types of sequencing instruments: bench sequencers (MySeq, IonTorrent, and Roche Junior, although the last one is being discontinued), which produce relatively Genomes in the clinic.

-low throughput (tens of million reads), and high end sequencers, which produce high throughput (hundreds of million reads) among which we have Illumina HiSeq 2000 (and new models) and SOLiD.
+Low throughput (tens of million reads), and high-end sequencers, which produce high throughput (hundreds of million reads) among which we have Illumina HiSeq 2000 (and new models) and SOLiD.
 All of them but SOLiD produce data in sequence format.
-SOLiD produces data in a special format called colour space that require of specific software for the mapping process.
+SOLiD produces data in a special format called color space that require specific software for the mapping process.
 Once the mapping has been done, the rest of the pipeline is identical.
-Anyway, SOLiD is a technology which is also about being discontinued by the manufacturer so, this type of data will be scarce in the future.
+SOLiD is a technology which is also being discontinued by the manufacturer, so this type of data will be scarce in the future.

 Quality Control, Preprocessing and Statistics for FASTQ¶